JoshQuaintance/JoshQuaintance/README.md

 Hi 👋 My name is Joshua Quaintance
 ==================================

-📖 I am currently studying for a Bachelor of Science degree in Computer Science. 💻 I have been doing Web Development for about 3 years
+📖 I am currently studying for a Bachelor of Science degree in Computer Science. <br />
+💻 I have been doing Web Development for about 3 years

 *   🌍  I'm based in Ohio
 *   🧠  I'm learning SvelteKit, Playwright, and Vitest